trueheart78/trueheart78.com/resume.md

 * Site: [caringforkarensue.com][caringforkarensue]
 * Source: [GitHub][caringforkarensue-source]

+### :detective: Gem Lookup

+Simple but effective command line tool that looks up gem details using [RubyGems.org's public API][ruby-gems-api] and displays the results in an emoji-filled format.
+Makes concurrent requests and obeys the rate limit via a  batching feature.

+* RubyGems: [Gem Lookup][gem-lookup-ruby-gems]
+* Source: [GitHub][gem-lookup-source]

 ### :notebook: Book Notes

 Where I put notes from books I’ve read.
 Makes it much easier to study across machines, and provides